-Dutch police clash with protesters in Amsterdam, Eindhoven
+Dutch police clash with anti-lockdown protesters in 2 cities

-URK, Netherlands (AP) - Dutch police clashed with protesters demonstrating against the country’s lockdown in the capital, Amsterdam and the southern city of Eindhoven on Sunday, a day after rioting youths protesting the country’s curfew torched a coronavirus testing facility in a Dutch fishing village.
+URK, Netherlands (AP) - Rioters set fires in the center of the southern Dutch city of Eindhoven and pelted police with rocks Sunday at a banned demonstration against coronavirus lockdown measures, while officers responded with tear gas and water cannons, arresting at least 30 people.

-In Amsterdam, police used a water cannon to disperse protesters taking part in a banned demonstration on a major square ringed by museums.
-Video images showed the water cannon spraying people grouped against a wall of the Van Gogh Museum.
+Police in the capital of Amsterdam also used a water cannon to disperse an outlawed anti-lockdown demonstration on a major square ringed by museums.
+Video showed police spraying people grouped against a wall of the Van Gogh Museum.

+It was the worst violence to hit the Netherlands since the pandemic began and the second straight Sunday that police clashed with protesters in Amsterdam.
+The country has been in a tough lockdown since mid-December that is due to continue at least until Feb.
+9.

-Police in Eindhoven used a water cannon and tear gas against a crowd of hundreds of demonstrators that also included supporters of the anti-immigrant group PEGIDA.
+In Eindhoven, 125 kilometers (78 miles) south of Amsterdam, a central square near the main railway station was littered with rocks, bicycles and shattered glass.
+The crowd of hundreds of demonstrators also was believed to include supporters of the anti-immigrant group PEGIDA, which had sought to demonstrate in the city.

 Eindhoven police said they made at least 30 arrests by late afternoon and warned people to stay away from the city center amid the clashes.
+Trains to and from the station were halted and local media reported plundering at the station.

 There were no immediate reports of injuries.